Visite du branchage: Jersey

 If the branchage has not been completed the occupier will be required to undertake the work and, if it is not carried out, the parish may arrange for the work to be done and charge the occupier the cost of that work.

-The Visite du Branchage applies to all public roads including main roads, by-roads and footpaths.
+The visite du branchage applies to all public roads including main roads, by-roads and footpaths.

-The Branchage Film Festival, takes its name from Visite du Branchage.
+The Branchage Film Festival, takes its name from the visites du branchage.